 Four examinations are required of doctoral students: foreign language exam, written exams, oral exam, and the dissertation defense.
-The foreign language exam, the written exams, and the oral exam must be completed before students are eligible to enroll in HIST 690, Doctoral Thesis.
-If a student has completed coursework and is studying for exams, he or she may register for HIST 689, Doctoral Reading and Research.
+The foreign language exam, the written exams, and the oral exam are usually completed before students enroll in HIST 690, Doctoral Thesis.
+If a student has completed coursework and is studying for exams, he or she may register for HIST 689, Doctoral Reading and Research, during the same semester they are taking their exams.